 The US Youth Soccer National Championship Series provides more than 10,000 teams from US Youth Soccer's 55 State Associations the opportunity to showcase their abilities against the best in the nation while emphasizing teamwork, discipline and fair play.
 The yearlong competition begins with over 185,000 players in the US Youth Soccer State Championships.
 These champions and selected wildcard teams, through US Youth Soccer Regional Leagues, advance to compete in one of four US Youth Soccer Regional Championships.
 Champions (13U through 19/20U) from each regional event advance to the US Youth Soccer National Championships.
-The 14U through 18U Boys and Girls age groups have four teams representing the US Youth Soccer National League, in which the top two teams in each gender age group division earn a direct path to the National Championships.
+The 14U through 18U Boys and Girls age groups have four teams representing the US Youth Soccer National League.
 Overall, the US Youth Soccer National Championship Series provides the nation's top collegiate coaches with the premier stage to identify and scout the most coveted players in the country.
 For more information, visit http://championships.usyouthsoccer.org

 When referring to the US Youth Soccer National Championship Series, the most prestigious event in youth sports, please refer to the event as US Youth Soccer National Championship Series on first reference and National Championship Series on anything thereafter.
 Never refer to as NCS or USYS NCS.
 We appreciate your cooperation.